MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-iphone-kpis-mobile-reports.md

  ![](media/powerbi-mobile-iphone-kpis-mobile-reports/PBI_iPh_SSMRP_MobRpt.png)

+First things first:

-[Create Reporting Services mobile reports](https://msdn.microsoft.com/library/mt652547.aspx) with SQL Server Mobile Report Publisher and publish them to the [Reporting Services web portal](https://msdn.microsoft.com/library/mt637133.aspx).
-Create KPIs right in the web portal.
-Organize them in folders and mark your favorites, so you can find them easily.
+-  You [create Reporting Services mobile reports](https://msdn.microsoft.com/library/mt652547.aspx) with SQL Server 2016 Enterprise Edition Mobile Report Publisher and publish them to the [Reporting Services web portal](https://msdn.microsoft.com/library/mt637133.aspx).
+You can even [create a special mobile report layout for phones](https://msdn.microsoft.com/library/mt703702.aspx).
+-   You can also create KPIs right in the web portal, and organize them all in folders and mark your favorites, so you can find them easily.

 Then in the iPhone app for Power BI, view the mobile reports and KPIs, organized in folders or collected as favorites.